 This is Rockwell, the second service dog puppy I raised for Canine Companions for Independence.

-For 18 months, I was responsible for Rockwell's basic training and socialization, making sure he was exposed to as many sights, sounds and experiences as possible--so that he will know how to behave and not be scared or distracted when he is actually working as a service dog.
+For 18 months, I was responsible for Rockwell's basic training and socialization, making sure he was exposed to as many sights, sounds and experiences as possible--so that he would know how to behave and not be scared or distracted when actually working as a service dog.

-In August, I (sniff) turned him back in to the experts at Canine Companions for Independence.
-He's now in advanced training, learning to retrieve dropped items, open doors and drawers, turn on light switches, and more.
-Assuming all goes as planned, he'll then be placed with a human partner, either as a service dog or as a facility dog.
+Then I (sniff) turned him back in to the experts at Canine Companions for Independence.
+After six months of advanced training, learning to retrieve dropped items, open doors and drawers, turn on light switches, and more, he was placed with a human partner.
+He is now a working Facility Dog, assisting a teacher in a classroom of children with autism.

 I can't raise a dog while I'm living overseas, but I can't imagine NOT raising another CCI puppy when I return!